outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - surrounding info
               - info probabilities
               - other info causes than adjacence & patterns, such as stability (info as an energy format that has achieved enough stability to achieve structure)
-          - info formatted as a field or symmetry around a unit of energy, where the field or symmetry is generated by the possible info that can be generated with respect to time, and is governed by forces similar to gravity/magnetism in the form of interactivity & relevance
+          - info formatted as a field or symmetry around a unit of energy (similar to a variable & its probability distribution), where the field or symmetry is generated by the possible info that can be generated with respect to time, and is governed by forces similar to gravity/magnetism in the form of interactivity & relevance
           - info formatted as a sequence of causes, like 'a lack of structures preventing it' or 'an overlap of not-info structures' (rather than info structures)
-          - info formatted as structures of certainty like inevitabilities or requirements
+          - info formatted as structures of certainty like inevitabilities or requirements or interactivity
           - info formatted as a reflection of physical forces interacting & their energy outputs
-          - info formatted as an error of position or isolation assigned to forces' outputs
+          - info formatted as an error of absolute position or isolation (as opposed to relative position) assigned to forces' outputs
             - the idea of describing info is self-invalidating without including:
               - the other outputs of the forces in question
               - the position of the info on the time-based symmetry of the energy unit, which is what may really differentiate it from other related outputs (which may otherwise be equal, so its irrelevant to differentiate them without this attribute)
               - the position of this particular info relative to the other outputs doesnt fit the concept of 'description'
               - the distortion on the symmetry of the energy unit relative to distortions on equal, adjacent or otherwise related energy units as a source of balance/equilibrium for a field of related energy units
-          - info formatted as similarity/difference from other info
+          - info formatted as interactivity with or similarity/difference from other info
-            - what 'an energy unit's position can be' is something that can be described by its similarity/difference to other info, or even equivalence to other info if there info alternatives, info interchangeables, info substitutes, info approximations, or info proxies that are sufficient to replace the info
+            - what 'an energy unit's position can be' is something that can be described by its similarity/difference to other info, or even equivalence to other info if there are info alternatives, interchangeables, substitutes, approximations, or proxies that are sufficient to replace the info
+            - a variable formatted as a set of distortions from other variables, leading to the development of the isolated variable capturing a difference type
             - a 'continuous function' as a description of a field connecting core units of difference (the smallest possible difference, leading to a connection as it becomes equivalent to an equivalence)
               - an equivalence between two components must always have some degree of falsehood bc there is no real equivalence possible between two components (one always has at least some difference to the other, even if its just position or probability of existing given the surrounding context)
                 - a method connecting inherently different components typically focuses on their similarities of a particular type (similarity in difference type, similarity in attribute value like position)